SeaSideSoftware/chiffr-tools/README.md

 # ChiffrTools

-ChiffrTools is a Swift package that provides utilities for cryptographic operations, random data generation, image hashing, and lightweight encryption/decryption using XOR.
+ChiffrTools is a Swift package that provides utilities for cryptographic operations, random data generation, and lightweight encryption/decryption using XOR and CryptoKits's AES.
 This package supports the Chiffr messaging app on iOS.

 ## Features